KseniaSOS/Guess-the-Company/README.md

 ## Testing User Stories
 * As a user I want to know the rules.
 * As a user I want to know my score.
-* As a user I want to know how many questions left.
+* As a user I want to know how many questions I have completed.
 * As a user I want to reset the game if I want another attempt.

 [Back to top](<#contents>)